American Colonization Society: Opposition from African-Americans

 From the beginning, "the majority of black Americans regarded the Society [with] enormous disdain", a "fixed hatred".
 Black activist James Forten immediately rejected the ACS, writing in 1817 that "we have no wish to separate from our present homes for any purpose whatever".
 As soon as they heard about it, 3,000 black protestors packed a church in Philadelphia, "the bellwether city for free blacks," and "bitterly and unanimously" denounced it.
 They published a protest pamphlet.

 Now—after the Colonization Society has been formed without the consent of the colored people[,] after the enterprise has been violently pushed, against their reiterated protests, tor seventeen years—after its friends acknowledged that coercion has been used in getting away its victims—and so long as they would persuade us that this is not the native country of colored Americans; and that we ought not to let them remain here—what is it better than gross mockery to talk about consent?

 Frederick Douglass condemned colonization: "Shame upon the guilty wretches that dare propose, and all that countenance such a proposition.
 We live here—have lived here—have a right to live here, and mean to live here".
 Martin Delany, who believed that Black Americans deserved "a new country, a new beginning", called Liberia a "miserable mockery" of an independent republic, a "racist scheme of the ACS to rid the United States of free blacks".
 He proposed instead Central and South America as "the ultimate destination and future home of the colored race on this continent" (see Linconia).
-A recent (2014) writer on Connecticut African Americans summarizes the attitude amongst them:
+One writer on Connecticut African Americans summarizes the attitude amongst them: